katpavan/Code-References/journal.md

 * Uses jquery on the backend to efficiently scrape data from html
         - Only works if the data is loaded WITH the html, not AFTER

+* Using web scraping allows you to take data from any html page